 Today, enterprises are embarking on a journey venturing into new possibilities of application development to meet business demands.
-The adoption of low-code application development platforms seem to be very popular with most enterprises these days.
-However, while some have made the transition to low-code application development, there are enterprises out there who are unsure and hesitate in making this change to adopt to a low-code platform.
+The adoption of low-code application development platforms seems to be very popular with most enterprises these days.
+However, while some have made the transition to low-code application development, there are enterprises out there who are unsure and hesitate in making this change to adapt to a low-code platform.
 This is understandable, as there are risks involved when it comes to choosing a low-code platform and a wrong choice can be costly.

 We have put together five pitfalls that an enterprise can avoid while they choose a low-code app development platform.

 - Assuming all platforms support integrations to build full-stack applications

 Most platforms offer visual development capabilities.
 But, it is extremely important to look for features that ease the external integration of data and services.
 Look for out-of-the-box integrations and verify whether custom integrations can be built and reused across apps while choosing low-code platforms.
 In addition, choosing a platform that supports open source technologies allows an open and extensible approach to application delivery.
 This permits developers to create full-stack applications without worrying about vendor lock-in.

 - Assuming the feature set is standard across all platforms

 It is key for enterprises to make a detailed study of the features of a low-code platform to understand which ones would best suit their requirements.
 Out-of-the-box features provided by one low-code platform differ from the other platform.
 Few things to look out for are :

 - A modern low-code platform should provide ease of use to the user with features like visual development with simple drag and drop.